 Miss Lulah Elliott (1874-1963) was an extraordinary young lady living in the Victorian era.
-The second of five sisters whose father was a dairy farmer the in Tupelo, Mississippi area (NE Mississippi, about 100 miles from Memphis), Lulah was talented both artistically and academically.
-By the age of twenty (1894) she held dual degrees from the Huntsville Female College in English Literature and Art – in a time before the education of women was common, and approximately twenty five years before the 19th Amendment would grant women the right to vote.
+The second of five sisters whose father was a dairy farmer in the Tupelo, Mississippi area (NE Mississippi, about 100 miles from Memphis).
+Lulah was talented both artistically and academically.
+By the age of twenty, (1894) she held dual degrees from the Huntsville Female College in English Literature and Art – in a time before the education of women was common, and approximately twenty five years before the 19th Amendment would grant women the right to vote.

 Ladies: never underestimate the power of your dress; the dress lives on!